delphidabbler/code-snippets/csdb/v4.16/docs/CollectionFormat.md

 The exception is that any source code file may contains license information in comments.
 Such a license overrides that in the `LICENSE` file.

-The `LICENSE` file is not referenced by, and do not reference, any of the other files in the collection.
+The `LICENSE` file is not referenced by, and does not reference, any of the other files in the collection.

+## Version Information File

+There is a plain UTF-8 text file named `VERSION` that contains the version number of the database.
+The current major version is v2.

+Databases before v2.0.0 did not have a `VERSION` file<sup>3</sup>.

+The `VERSION` file is not referenced by, and does not reference, any of the other files in the collection.

 ## Footnotes

-<sup>**1**</sup> REML is a text markup language used by the <em>CodeSnip</em>to format text.
+<sup>**1**</sup> REML is a text markup language used to format text.
 REML version 4 is supported.
-The REML format is documented elsewhere.
+The REML format is documented in [REML.md](REML.md).

 <sup>**2**</sup> Here is an example of how the <em>Credits</em> and <em>Credits_URL</em> key values in the individual category `.ini` files are used.
 If <em>Credits</em>="`See [example]`" and <em>Credits_URL</em>="`http://example.com</em>`" and the <em>Extra</em>key is empty or missing then the extra text generated will be `See <a href="example.com">example 1</a>`.

+<sup>**3**</sup> Version tracking was not done before v2.0.0.
+However it is safe to assume, using semantic versioning, that the current format is the second major release.
+This is because all previous database versions were backwards compatible and therefore all belonged to the same major version, which, logically, must have been v1.
+The fact that this version of the database breaks that backward compatibility means the major version must be bumped.